The orienting response: a DBR-friendly explanation

 scanning rooms

-noticing micro-changes in people’s faces
+noticing very small changes in people’s faces or tone

-bracing in the shoulders/jaw
+bracing in the shoulders or jaw

 shallow breathing